Hannes-Soosaar/racetrack/readme.md

 All public pages include a button to enter fullscreen mode.

+### Extras:
+* Receptionist can add drivers to specific cars
+* 'hazard' and 'danger' race mode will pause the race timer
+* If the server stops during an ongoing race, upon restarting, the next race will be the one that was interrupted.
+When the race is started again, the countdown timer will resume from where it left off.

 ## Installation

 Follow these steps to set up the project: